pateldeev/cs480Patel/PA2/README.md

   up arrow: rotate right <br>
   down arrow: rotate left <br>
 <br><br>
-The orbit and rotation can also be changed with the mouse.
+The orbit and rotation can also be changed with the mouse.  <br>
-  Left click: reverse orbit direction
+  Left click: reverse orbit direction <br>
-  Right click reverse rotation direction.
+  Right click: reverse rotation direction <br>

 ## Extra Credit - Menu
 I tried to impliment the extra credit menu system, but was only partially successful.
 I managed to build the imgui source code and run the sample menu they gave.
 However, when I